TugceAras/BooksApp_MVVM/README.md

 # <p align="center"> Books App 📘 </p>

-- The fifth homework given by UpSchool
+- The seventh homework given by UpSchool
 - NOTE : It is the updated version of the book application that I have developed before.
 Added MVVM and Hilt.

 <!-- Screenshots -->